microbug/orchestrate/README.md

 Orchestrate lets you manage multiple Docker-based services via docker-compose.

 ## What is this?
 Orchestrate was written to control docker-compose services easily and give each service its own IP address through macvlan networking.
-This makes each service easy to access without worrying about exposing ports.
+This makes each service easy to access without having to manually expose ports.
 Of course, it's less secure to expose each service directly to the network without a firewall, but this is intended for already-secure networks.
 If a service needs a firewall, it's fairly easy to whip up an Alpine / iptables container.
 More detail on this coming soon.

 ## Usage
 ```